By: Puranjay Singh Last updated: 20 September 2017

 A document that details various prices and descriptions for ad placement options on a website.

-A measure of the number of different people who are exposed to an advertising message at least once over a given period of time
+A marketing term that gives a measure of the number of different people who are exposed to an advertising message at least once over a given period of time

 A data feed system used by users to have deliver content updates delivered to them in one place